Janine Gutierrez

-Janine Marie Elizabeth de Leon Gutierrez (born October 2, 1989) is a Filipino actress and video blogger.
-In 2020, she won the Best Actress Award at the 68th FAMAS Awards and 43rd Gawad Urian Awards for her role in Babae at Baril.
-In 2021, Gutierrez was recognized with the Rising Star Award at the 20th New York Asian Film Festival.
+Janine Marie Elizabeth de Leon Gutierrez (born October 2, 1989) is a Filipino actress.
+In 2020, she won the Best Actress Award at the 68th FAMAS Awards and 43rd Gawad Urian Awards for her role in the film Babae at Baril (2019).
+Gutierrez was recognized with the Rising Star Award at the 20th New York Asian Film Festival in 2021.
+She was previously a talent of GMA Network through Sparkle for a decade from 2011 to 2021 before transferring to ABS-CBN Corporation in 2021.